grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

 passing multiple strings can cause the order of the arguments to be confused, treating time as integer, Title type instead of strings or utils.

-## Special values

-TODO special values like none or blank
-TODO talk about static const value objects. const can be used only for types that have literals.
-Thus static readonly is used.

 ## Summary